DataReply/fastapi-wishapp/README.md

 # Wishapp

-This project is used to demonstrate the use of FastAPI by building a simple REST API for a wish list application.
+This project demonstrates the use of FastAPI by building a simple REST API for a wish list application.
 The project is divided into multiple steps.
-Each step can be accessed by checking out the respective branch.
+Each step can be accessed by checking out the corresponding branch.

 ## Features
 By completing the steps, we will have a REST API with the following features: